GuillaumeMMM/nymphea/README.md

-# Nymphéas
+# Nymphéa

-Nymphéas exposes a HTML generator function that returns a sigle HTML string for a collection of nested components.
+Nymphéa exposes a HTML generator function that returns a sigle HTML string for a collection of nested components.

 ## Install